plantbreeding/BrAPI-Manuscript2/manuscript.md

 + **Iain Milne**: Iain has made significant contributions to the Flapjack, Gridscore, and Germinate projects.
 + **Lukas Mueller**: Lukas wrote the section on the Breedbase project, and has made significant contributions to the BrAPI compatibility of the Breedbase project.
 Lukas is also Co-PI on the current BrAPI Grant and has supported the project since its inception.
 + **Moses Nderitu**: Moses wrote the section on the DArTView project, and has made significant contributions to the BrAPI compatibility of the DArTView project.
++ **Tim Parsons**: Tim has made significant contributions to the DeltaBreed project.
 + **Cyril Pommier**: Cyril wrote the section on the Faidare project, and has made significant contributions to the BrAPI compatibility of the Florilège, Faidare, and AGENT Portal projects.
 + **Jean-François Rami**: Jean-François wrote the section on the ShinyBrAPPs project, and has made significant contributions to the BrAPI compatibility of the ShinyBrAPPs project.
 + **Sebastian Raubach**: Sebastian wrote the sections on the GridScore and Germinate projects, and has made significant contributions to the BrAPI compatibility of the GridScore, Germinate, and Flapjack projects.
 + **Trevor Rife**: Trevor has made significant contributions to the Field Book project.
++ **Kelly Robbins**: Kelly is the PI for the BrAPI Project grant, and has supported all technical and scientific aspects of the project.
 + **Mathieu Rouard**: Mathieu wrote the section on the MGIS project, and has made significant contributions to the BrAPI compatibility of the MGIS project.
 + **Joseph Ruff**: Joseph has made significant contributions to the AGENT Portal project.
 + **Guilhem Sempéré**: Guilhem wrote the section on the Gigwa project, and has made significant contributions to the BrAPI compatibility of the Gigwa project.